-As of December 31, 2021, one supervisor and eight probation officers staff the JJSES Unit.
+As of December 31, 2022, one supervisor and six probation officers staff the JJSES Unit.
 Since its inception, the Unit's primary function has been to conduct the Youth Level of Service (YLS) risk/needs assessments for intake cases across the Department (i.e., initial assessments).
-As of November 2019, the JJSES Unit began completing all of the initial YLS assessments conducted by Allegheny County Juvenile Probation and piloting the Child Trauma Screen (CTS).
-Allegheny County Juvenile Probation was among several departments selected statewide to participate in the federal Office of Juvenile Justice and Delinquency Prevention grant-funded Trauma Project.
-Under the guidance of Dr. Keith Cruise of Fordham University, the Department received training and began piloting the CTS during the intake interview.
-Trauma is an important responsivity factor that case planning must consider.
-When the CTS indicates, probation officers refer juveniles for further trauma assessment and treatment.
+In November 2019, the JJSES Unit began completing all of the initial YLS assessments conducted by Allegheny County Juvenile Probation and the Child Trauma Screen (CTS).
+In 2020, The JJSES Unit also began administering the Protective Factors Survey during intake .
+Trauma continues to be an important responsivity factor that case planning must consider.
+All trauma related responsivity factors are included in the Responsivity section of each juveniles' YLS when indicated.
+In 2022, two JJES probation officers transferred into a position that prioritizes gathering trauma results.
+These two probation officers, complete the CTS and MAYSI II on all juveniles at intake.
+When the CTS and Maysi II indicates, probation officers refer juveniles for further trauma assessment and treatment.
 In 2020/21, the Trauma Project was expanded to incorporate the Trauma Informed Decision Protocol (TIDP) in the case planning process.
 The TIDP ensures that trauma is considered throughout the juvenile's involvement with the court.